poiriermike/encryptedp2p/README.md

 The timestamps start at zero and are incremented each time the value is updated.
 To do this the library will check the current timestamp of the key in the table by accessing the hash table normally, if there is no value stored it will start from zero, otherwise it will increment by one.
 This will likely decrease the performance of the set() method but any delay here is inherent in the nature of the distributed hash table and will affect the entire program.
 If the delay is an issue it will have to be solved for the entire program.

-Due to the rapidly chaning nature of the network clients must push their data onto the table fairly regularly, currently we imagine this should happen roughly every five minutes.
+Due to the rapidly changing nature of the network clients must push their data onto the table fairly regularly, currently we imagine this should happen roughly every five minutes.
 This puts an upper limit on the time a user will have access to bad data.

 -Failure Cases-